-As a teenager, I remember the homophobic editorials from Jim Brigginshaw, Editor of “The Northern Star”.
-I remember doing a school project, aged 16, where I was part of a group that interviewed him, and I was terrified.
-As a teenager, I also remember the social scene was very much based around “the beats”, and in particular, the log outside the City Hall.
-For me, it wasn’t a “sex culture”, it was a social outlet to meet other guys.
-As a teenager, I remember Mike Bray and his partner (Hank?) opening “Double Dutch” Lismore’s first gay restaurant in the early 80s.
-I also remember Mike and Vera Bourne (the mother of a schoolmate) hosting Gaywaves on the same community radio station I volunteered at (2NCR).
+I also remember Mike Bray and Vera Bourne (the mother of a schoolmate) hosting Gaywaves on the same community radio station I volunteered at (2NCR).
 I remember listening in my bedroom on a Tuesday night.
 Later I went on to fill in as presenter on a few occasions.
 I remember the start of “Tropical Fruits”, though I never attended early events as they were usually outside town.

-As an adult I remember the opening of The Winsome as a gay pub.
-The pub my dad used to drink at when I was a child, was suddenly the place to be.
 As an adult, I also remember heading off to Tropical Fruits the night before my school reunion.
-A couple of years ago, I remember doing Tropical Fruits NYE for the very first time, and attending a film festival, and this year, a photograph exhibition.
+A couple of years ago, I remember doing Tropical Fruits NYE for the very first time, and attending a film festival, and this year, a photographic exhibition.

 A lot has changed in Lismore, and I’m so proud the city in which I grew up hosts Tropical Fruits.
-Today, it was my first street parade.
+Today, it was the street parade.
 Bravo Tropical Fruits.

 Author: James O'Brien